 - 70,000 SPG points = 210,000 Marriott points

 Short of topping off your Marriott account with 20,000 points, you’re not going to be able to book a Hotel + Air package with 60,000 SPG points (which is the amount required for a Category 3 Starwood Night & Flight award).
-You’ll want to transfer another 7,000 points to end up with a little over 200,000 Marriott points, which is enough for a Category 1-5 Hotel + Air package.
+You’ll want to transfer another 7,000 points to end up with enough for a Category 1-5 Hotel + Air package.
 This award includes 7 hotel nights and 55,000 United miles.
 Or you can opt for a different frequent flyer program and get 25,000 – 50,000 miles.

 This transfer works out great for several reasons.
-You get a longer vacation (7 nights as opposed to 5) at a higher category hotel, access to 636 Category 5 Marriott hotels as opposed to 406 SPG Category 4 hotels and 55,000 United miles.
+You get a longer vacation (7 nights as opposed to 5) at a higher category hotel.
+You also get access to 636 Category 5 Marriott hotels as opposed to 406 SPG Category 4 hotels.
+And 55,000 United miles.
 SPG points transfer to United miles at a 2:1 ratio, so for that reason alone this transfer works out favorably.

 It really comes down to your personal travel preferences and the number of SPG points you have in your account, but transferring SPG points to Marriott for a Hotel + Air package can get you more value than a SPG Nights & Flights award.
 You’ll not only get more hotel nights and points, but a bigger portfolio of hotels to choose from.

 Marriott Rewards is working hard to make Starwood loyalists warm up to the merger.
-The 1:3 transfer ratio is great for hotel award nights alone, but when you compare hotel and air packages across the two loyalty programs, Marriott’s Hotel + Air packages are a better value for Starwood members looking to put their points to good use.
+The 1:3 transfer ratio is great for hotel award nights alone.
+When you compare hotel and air packages, Marriott’s Hotel + Air packages are a better value for Starwood members looking to put their points to good use.

 Are you planning on booking a Hotel + Air package anytime soon?
 Which loyalty program are you going to book this award with?